 In a presentation by 5GAA at the 6G Use Case Workshop [7], a positioning accuracy of 1 meter was identified as necessary for Vulnerable Road Users (VRUs).
 Additionally, their technical report [8] noted that VRUs might carry various devices to enhance pedestrian safety.
 Global Navigation Satellite System (GNSS)-based positioning alone is insufficient due to issues such as slow convergence, multipath in urban jungles, and susceptibility to jamming or spoofing.
 Therefore, rapid sensing through communication with roadside base stations and other infrastructure is essential.
-For instance, if a pedestrian begins moving toward a crosswalk at a red light, it is crucial to quickly detect this movement and send a warning to the UE they carry.
-This situation may occur even with typical pedestrians; those looking at their smartphones while waiting for the light often mistakenly interpret movements around them as an indication that the signal has changed and start walking.
+For instance, if a pedestrian begins moving toward a crosswalk while a crossing signal shows red light, it is crucial to quickly detect this movement and send a warning to the UE they carry.
+This situation may occur with typical pedestrians including those looking at their smartphones while waiting for the light often mistakenly interpret movements around them as an indication that the signal has changed and start walking.
 Furthermore, assessing whether a pedestrian can fully cross before the light turns red requires an instantaneous, quantitative understanding of their walking speed.
 With this data, it becomes possible to determine, based on the road width and remaining green-light time, whether the pedestrian can cross safely.

 While speed detection can be achieved through side imaging, using radio waves with high rectilinearity, such as mm-wave, to detect variations of the propagation time or to measure the Doppler shift creates a robust system that does not demand extensive computing power.
 Although pedestrians are the primary VRU group, the aging population has led to increasingly varied walking speeds, making it impractical to assume a single, typical walking speed.
-Real-time measurement in each instance is essential.
-Besides, in the case of wheelchair users braking can be applied more quickly and reliably without human intervention.
+Real-time measurement for each pedestrian in each instance is essential.
+In the case of wheelchair users operating a vehicle, vehicle braking can be applied more quickly and reliably without human intervention.
 However, applying the optimal braking force to prevent forward pitching requires knowledge of the speed before braking, making it particularly important to accurately capture low-speed movements.

 ---------- Seventh Change ----------